 \subsection{Training and Inference}

-Transformers can be trained and used in a regular way.
-For example, we can train a Transformer model by performing gradient descent to minimize some loss function on the training data, and test the trained model by performing beam search on the unseen data.
+Transformers can be trained and used in a standard manner.
+For example, we can train a Transformer model by performing gradient descent to minimize a loss function on the training data, and test the trained model by performing beam search on unseen data.
 Below we present some of the techniques that are typically used in the training and inference of Transformer models.

 \begin{itemize} \item \textbf{Learning Rate Scheduling}.
-As standard neural networks, Transformers can be directly trained using back-propagation.
-The training process is generally iterated many times to make the models fit the training data well.
-In each training step, we update the weights of the neural networks by moving them a small step in the direction of negative gradients of errors.
-There are many ways to design the update rule of training.
-A popular choice is to use the Adam optimization method \citep{kingma-ba:2014adam}.
-To adjust the learning rate during training, \citet{Vaswani-etal:2017Transformer} present a learning rate scheduling strategy which increases the learning rate linearly for a number of steps and then decay it gradually.
+Like standard neural networks, Transformers can be directly trained using back-propagation.
+The training process is generally iterated many times to make the model fit the training data well.
+In each training step, we update the weights of the neural networks by moving them a small step in the direction of the negative gradient of the loss function.
+There are many ways to design the update rule for training.
+A popular choice is the Adam optimization method~\citep{kingma-ba:2014adam}.
+To adjust the learning rate during training, \citet{Vaswani-etal:2017Transformer} present a learning rate scheduling strategy that increases the learning rate linearly for a number of steps and then decays it gradually.
 They design a learning rate of the form